 A different, rarer form of BHO is isolated THCa.
 THCa is a chemical relative to THC and just requires heat to transition.
 THCa isolate is super refined to the point where all you get are the crystals themselves.
 Without heat, this concentrate can be consumed orally without psychoactive effects, which is great for patients that need THC but can’t handle the highs.
 For recreational consumers this stuff just serves as a clean, smooth way to get really, really high.
 These crystals are usually over 99% pure.
 Due to their near-perfect purity, they have virtually no taste, which is why you can often see them in the same container as terpene “sauce”.
 The two together provide a glorious high both in effects and tastes.
 While this is one of the rarer THC oil extraction methods, it is gaining popularity quickly.

 BHO caught a bad rap in the media in recent years due to amateur cannoisseurs.
 Many of whom used shady extraction techniques which threw flammable chemicals all over their extraction rooms, causing explosions (not even kidding).
 Okay, so amateur BHO extraction can lead to basement blow-ups, but don’t let that deter you from the concentrate as a whole.
 BHO is actually a terpene-rich extract that poses very little threat to your overall health, so long as you’re not trying to make it yourself at home.

 Alright, before you experts start correcting me, I know live resin is technically BHO, too.
-The reason it gets its own section is because it has some important differences in how it is extracted in comparison to its BHO relatives.
-(Also, I just really like live resin).
+The reason it gets its own section is that it has some important differences in how it is extracted in comparison to its BHO relatives.

 When homemade BHO labs were exploding all around the country, CO2 presented itself as a safer alternative.
 While it is a safer technique, it should be known that research from a university in Holland suggests that THC is the least soluble cannabinoid in CO2, making other THC oil extraction methods more ideal for high potency dabs.